Avi-Zucker/Time-evolution-of-deterministic-card-games/README.md

 # Time evolution of deterministic card games

 # Overview
 This project simulates a deterministic card game using Python.

 It includes:

-A script that implements the rules and logic of a two-player deterministic card game using a standard deck.
+scripts that implements the rules and logic of the game, The type of איק games is deterministic card games (e.g., war, Hearts).

 A second script that runs multiple simulations of the game and collects statistics - such as the number of turns until the game ends, and plut the outcome.